-All materials for this course are included, so it will not be necessary to purchase any books for this course.
+All materials are included, so it will not be necessary to purchase any books for this course.

 This course is eligible for 3.0 CEU.

 About the Instructor

 Martha E. Banks, Ph.D., is a retired clinical and research neuropsychologist and a former professor at The College of Wooster and Kent State University.
 Dr. Banks is a graduate of Brown University and the University of Rhode Island.
 Her primary research is on traumatic brain injuries sustained by victims of intimate partner violence.
 As a Certified Lay Speaker, she preaches about domestic violence and leads BeADisciple courses on faith communities’ responses to intimate partner violence.